Topological Data Analysis in smart manufacturing: State of the art and futuredirections: Results

 \subsection{Quality Control on Product Level}

-Quality control is considered in two different ways in the work we found: on a product level or on a production level.
-In the first class, the quality of the production is assessed on basis of the produced goods.
-In the second class, the quality is assessed by observations made from the production process.
-In this section, the results on the first class are considered.

-Using \gls{tda} methods at the product level, the quality of the produced good can be analyzed in a very efficient way.
-In general, methods from \gls{tda} are very naturally suited for the analysis of structures, surfaces, and shapes.
-Furthermore, the methods are very robust against noise, in addition to be very efficient in terms of computational complexity.
-The works identified in this part perform ``classical'' tasks of \gls{tda} and these tasks can be found in literature a lot (c.f. \cite{carlsson_topology_data,wasserman}).
-Nevertheless, we included only works explicitly mentioning the application of \gls{tda} on the product level in a production process.
+This cluster encompasses works focused on identifying discrepancies in manufactured goods.
+Different tasks were identified, but all share the common goal of comparing a measured property with a reference.
+During the production process, this task is performed after the production itself, as illustrated in \cref{fig:production_process} (cf. \emph{Inspection and quality assurance}).
+In general, methods from \gls{tda} are naturally suited for the analysis of structures, surfaces, and shapes.
+We survey the usage of \gls{tda} in the context of quality control on product level.

-A natural application of \gls{tda} on the product level is the analysis of discrepancies of the products topology.
-This is done in~\cite{behandish2019}.
-In this work, the authors describe the classification of topological discrepancies in \gls{am}.
-The products to classify are embedded as a mesh in $\mathbb{R}^3$.
-In this work, they use mainly pure Homology\footnote{For the sake of simplicity, we account this work as an application of \gls{ph}, and mathematically \gls{ph} can be considered to be a generalization of homology.}.
+A natural application of \gls{tda} on the product level is the analysis of discrepancies of the products topology, as shown in the example in~\cite{behandish2019}.
+In this work, the authors classify topological discrepancies in additive manufacturing using \gls{tda} methods.
+The products to be classified are embedded as a mesh in $\mathbb{R}^3$.
+In this work, they mainly use (non-persistent) homology\footnote{For the sake of simplicity, we account this work as an application of \gls{ph}, as mathematically \gls{ph} can be considered to be a generalization of homology.}.
+Discrepancies are detected by comparing the homological features of the mesh with the homological features of a reference mesh.
+The authors are able to demonstrate the successful application of their method to the classification of deviations between as-design and as-produced articles.

-Another natural use case is the analysis of a surfaces texture.
-An early work is done by~\cite{yesilli2021b}, where they employ \gls{ph} for the differentiation.
-This initial work did not provide any specific task, whilst the follow-up work~\cite{yesilli2022c} does.
-In the latter, they discuss how the surface texture is a key factor for the quality of a product.
-Their method is applied on surface profiles~\cite{yesilli2021b} and consecutively on the more specific task of microscope images~\cite{yesilli2022c}.

-For the segmentation of shapes,\ \cite{wong2021a} propose a new method employing \gls{ph} and graph convolutional networks.
-Their \gls{ph}-based graph convolution network outperforms the state of the art on methods of fine-grained 3D shape segmentation, performed on point cloud data.

-A more specialized use case is presented in~\cite{hsu2022}.
-The application of their work is the quality control in the wafer production.
-Using the Mapper Algorithm, the task is to cluster the defect patterns.
-The input features are extracted from wafer map images by a vision transformer.